|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 7. Allowing for a 80% availability factor of generation plant gives an additional daily average generation plant requirement of:

-8. This additional generation plant requirement could be met by a combination of distributed non-fossil fuel generation, central nuclear reactors and out of province hydraulic generation.
-There is no possibility of meeting this load increase from conservation.
+8. This additional generation plant requirement could be met by clean nuclear and renewable generation and out of province hydraulic generation.
+There is no possibility of meeting this electricity load increase from conservation.

-9. In addition to the aforementioned urban driving there is a comparable amount of rural driving that requires synthetic liquid fuels.
-Hence about another 10,000 MW of non-fossil electricity generation capacity will likely be required just to meet the electricity requirements for synthetic liquid fuel production.
+9. In addition to the aforementioned urban driving there is a comparable amount of rural driving that likely requires synthetic liquid fuels.
+Hence about another 10,000 MWe of clean electricity generation capacity will likely be required just to meet the rural electricity requirements.

 10. Almost every building will need a peak demand controller to assist in maintaining a high load factor.
 The sheddable loads will include charging of vehicle propulsion batteries, charging of stationary energy storage systems, off-peak hot water heating, off-peak ice making for comfort cooling, clothes dryers, dishwashers, and generation of hydrogen for cooking and/or methanol production.